ExpHP/circuit/README.md

 # Testing

-Ahh, you want to make sure everything works as intended?
-Good for you!
-So do I!...eh heh... um... so yeah, unfortuntely, it's taking me quite a while to decide how I should set up my tests.
-(I mean, I am kind of _the most brutally indecisive person ever_)

-There are currently a couple of doctests (which you can mass-invoke via `nosetests --with-doctest`) and some unit tests placed haphazardly at the module level (so that they get run on import (!!!)), but the test coverage is far from comprehensive and is something I want to work on.
+There are currently some doctests (which you can mass-invoke via `nosetests --with-doctest`), and in some places there are actually unit tests sprinkled around somewhat haphazardly at the module level (so that they run automatically when the library is loaded).
+Generally speaking, though, the test coverage needs improvement.